darrenmeehan/photos/README.md

 * The `static` folder contains any files that you want copied as-is into the final build.
 It contains an `index.html` file which loads the `index.js` file.

 * The `tests` folder contains your Rust unit tests.

+### Why such a complicated setup?

+I believe Web Assembly is the future of the web.
+I also believe Rust has some interesting concepts with its strict compiler and its strict typing.
+I'm hoping `rust-wasm` handles a lot of the pain in setup.